After the 1937 All England Championship, 26 years were to pass before the National Federation of Anglers held another canal-based championship match.

-On Saturday 14 September 1963 the 48th National Angling Championship was fought out with the venue once again being the Gloucester and Berkeley Canal.
-In the old style pre-division championships this was only the second match held on a canal venue - and the same one at that.
+On Saturday 14 September 1963 the 48th National Angling Championship was fought out, with the venue once again being the Gloucester & Berkeley Canal.
+In the old style pre-division championships, this was only the second match held on a canal venue, and the same one at that.
 The very same swim fished by 1937 champion Harold Jones (County Palatine) would also produce the 1963 individual winner.

-The National Federation of Anglers had arranged for the closure of the towing path for the match duration, though odd sections could be observed from the opposite bank.
+The National Federation of Anglers had arranged for the closure of the towpath for the match duration, though odd sections could be observed from the opposite bank.
 Few fish were inclined to feed and those that did were on or near the surface.
 The match of the year became a non-event for competitors and spectators alike.

 Maurice Taylor of Spalding Fishing Club finished up with 10-9-0 for second place and third was Scunthorpe’s Ted Franklin close behind with 10-7-12.
 Ted was drawn next peg to the winner.

 These three anglers were the only ones to break double figures.
-In the fancied Frampton section pegs 8 to 13 produced the top three individuals plus 7th, 12th and 16th places.
+In the fancied Frampton section, pegs 8 to 13 produced the top three individuals plus 7th, 12th and 16th places.

 Giant killers Northampton Nene Angling Club, who are one of Britain’s oldest angling clubs, took the team title with a winning weight of 19-11-8, the lowest aggregate total for 29 years.
-With no section winners and their highest placed man, Dennis Jelley, ninth in the individual list with just 5-13-8, it seemed impossible for them to win - but win they did.
+With no section winners and their highest placed man, Dennis Jelley, ninth in the individual list with just 5-13-8, it seemed impossible for them to win, but win they did.
 Their tactics were simple.
-Jelley’s instructions were ‘Fish close to the near shore on the bottom and on the ledge’.
+Jelley’s instructions were, "Fish close to the near shore on the bottom and on the ledge."
 Six of the team topped the pound mark.

 Newark and District finished off the top three with a total team weight of 18-12-8 to take the Peer Groves Trophy.
-The remaining 11 anglers of North Somerset and West Wilts team could only add a further 3 lbs to Roy Sims weight and so unfortunately they finished up in sixth slot, just out of the top awards.
+The remaining 11 anglers of North Somerset and West Wilts team could only add a further 3lbs to Roy Sims' weight and so unfortunately they finished up in sixth slot, just out of the top awards.

-Five of the 12 sections were won by well-known top flight match anglers.
-Clive Smith, then fishing for Redditch and later to captain the great 1970’s Birmingham Anglers team, John Sherwood of Worcester, Kevin Ashurst fishing for Warrington, Bradford City’s Les Stanley and Ernie Wilde of Rotherham.
+Five of the 12 sections were won by well-known top-flight match anglers.
+Clive Smith, then fishing for Redditch and later to captain the great 1970s Birmingham Anglers team, John Sherwood of Worcester, Kevin Ashurst fishing for Warrington, Bradford City’s Les Stanley and Ernie Wilde of Rotherham.
 Kevin drew really well on a peg near to Splatt Bridge, but once the word got around that he was catching, a horde of spectators crowded on to the bridge and this scared his fish.

 Last date edited: 21 January 2021

 John Essex was a key member of the legendary Leicester Likely Lads match team of the 1970s, picking up five Division 1 National team medals.
 John coached the Leicester juniors to five NFA junior titles and chaired Leicestershire Angling Federation for nearly 30 years.
 Still fishing weekly at club level, John is an avid collector of books and old tackle, and has written a book about the history of the National.
 John blogs for us about angling history and heritage.See more blogs from this author